zhangkaifang/ResNet/README.md

 # ResNet
-A minimal Tensorflow2.0 implementation of Resnet on CIFAR10 dataset.
+A minimal Tensorflow2.0 implementation of Resnet on CIFAR10 and CIFAR100 dataset.